Anarchy, State, and Utopia: Game theory

+In Part III, Nozick describes a framework in which people may leave associations and form alternatives.
+A stable association is one from which no coalition can withdraw and make all of its members better off.
+He relates this condition to the core of a game and to competitive-market models, while noting that results from the simpler economic models cannot be transferred directly to his possible-worlds model.

+Free rider problem

+Nozick rejects the claim that accepting benefits from an unsolicited cooperative practice is by itself sufficient to create an enforceable obligation to participate.
+He illustrates the objection with a neighborhood public-address system: residents cannot impose a duty on another resident merely by providing entertainment that the resident sometimes hears.

-Nevertheless, an independent may be using a method that does not impose a high risk on others but, if similar procedures are used by many others the total risk may go beyond an acceptable threshold.
+For example, an independent may be using a method that does not impose a high risk on others but, if similar procedures are used by many others the total risk may go beyond an acceptable threshold.
 In that case it is impossible to decide who should stop doing it, since nobody is personally responsible and therefore nobody has a right to stop him.
 Independents may get together to decide these questions, but even if they agree to a mechanism to keep the total risk below the threshold, each individual will have an incentive to get out of the deal.
 This procedure fails because of the rationality of being a free rider on such grouping, taking advantage of everyone else's restraint and going ahead with one's own risky activities.

-In a famous discussion he rejects H. L. A. Hart's "principle of fairness" for dealing with free riders, which would morally bind them to cooperative practices from which they benefit.
-One may not charge and collect for benefits one bestows without prior agreement.
-But Nozick refutes this.
+In a famous discussion he rejects H. L. A. Hart's "principle of fairness" for dealing with free riders, which would morally bind them to cooperative practices from which they benefit, as one may not charge and collect for benefits one bestows without prior agreement.
+Nozick refutes this in reference to procedural rights.

-If the principle of fairness does not work, how should we decide this?
-Natural law tradition does not help much in clarifying what procedural rights we have.
 Nozick assumes that we all have a right to know that we are being applied a fair and reliable method for deciding if we are guilty.
 If this information is not available publicly, we have a right to resist.
 We may also do it if we find this procedure unreliable or unfair after considering the information given.
 We may not even participate in the process, even if it would be advisable to do so.